I had just hung up the phone when the message notification came in…

 And then the impact you want to make goes away too.

-They simply have no idea what it costs to run a business that impacts thousands of people.
-Once you do run a business of that type and size and actually manage to make a profit at the end of the year, then I welcome you to criticize all you want, about things you now actually understand.
+So, to all the money critics out there, once you do run a business of that type and size and actually manage to make a profit at the end of the year, then I welcome you to criticize all you want, about things you now actually understand.

 #2.
-Tearing a woman down for making money actually contributes to the oppressive and toxic patriarchy you’re trying to take down.
+Tearing a womxn down for making money actually contributes to the oppressive and toxic patriarchy you’re trying to take down.

 You know what the first thing was out of one guy’s mouth?